-Students will choose one (1) of six (6) concentrations: Healthcare Administration, Human Resource Management, Management, Marketing, Project Management, or Small Business Management and Social Entrepreneurship.
-Concentrations require three (3) classes to complete and are taken during the Summer term in addition to the face-to-face courses.
+Students will choose one of three concentrations: Healthcare Administration, Management, or Project Management.
+Concentrations require three classes to complete and are taken during the Summer term in addition to the face-to-face courses.
 Concentration courses are provided online and are delivered in a five-week format.
-The Marketing Concentration will also be available in the face-to-face format during the Summer term.
-This concentration is ideal for international students.
 The University reserves the right to cancel or discontinue any concentration because of low enrollment or for other reasons deemed necessary.